 Enjoy Whale Watching Trips all month long, or participate in blufftop viewing from the Dana Point Headlands Nature Interpretive Center.
 Book your whale watching tour with Dana Wharf Whale Watching, Captain Dave’s Dolphin & Whale Watching Safari or the Ocean Institute.

-The Festival of Whales will feature virtual programming and a city-wide scavenger hunt throughout March 2022.
+There are virtual events and a citywide scavenger hunt throughout the month of March 2022.

 Festival of Whales Parade